MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/build-progressive-web-apps.md

     - nickdoelman
 ---

-# Build a portal as a progressive web app (preview)
+# Build a portal as a progressive web app

-> [!Important]
-> - This is a preview feature.
-> - Preview features aren't meant for production use and may have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.

 ## Prerequisites